DS202-at-ISU/lab-3-lab-3-team-8-1/README.md

 “2-in-3 chance” of returning after the first death and roughly a 50% chance after subsequent deaths.
 Therefore, the statement is verified by the data.

+Kelly’s Fact Check: The dataset does prove that those Avengers characters have died at least once.
+The Vision was not able to be found in this dataset.
+The dataset also includes a second death for Thor that is not included in the article which could mean that they were not developed in the same time period or that the dataset has an additional entry.

 Include at least one sentence discussing the result of your fact-checking endeavor.